 While there were a few servers that were consistently fast, many TunnelBear servers were quite slow throughout our tests.
 We were not impressed by TunnelBear's speed.

 When you let TunnelBear connect to a server automatically, it selects the fastest server based on the ping time, but this is not necessarily the fastest server.
 The speed can depend on multiple factors besides ping time and latency.
 At Tom's VPN, we have a six-step guide to testing VPN speeds, and we applied this test to TunnnelBear.
 Here are the results.

 TunnelBear Speed Test Results

-We also calculated the day average at these three locations based on the percentage of base speed.
+We also calculated the daily average at these three locations based on the percentage of the base speed.